usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 The tool should be both easy to use and verifiably correct.

+("Easy to use" being relative, possibly the goal is "easy to make easy to use", with one or two easy-to-use ways to use it.)

-No need to quit after first error; take advantage of the 'pull' process (random access to tree) to give a complete picture.
+No need to quit after first error; take advantage of the 'pull' process (random access to tree) to give a complete picture of a document's state vis-a-vis validation requirement).

 The aims of the reporting are clarity/ease of use; to be unambiguous; to be traceable.
-To be terse and economical is a secondary goal.
+To be concise and economical is a secondary goal.

 Reporting can be parsimonious - no need to be exhaustive.